Posted: January 2, 2019

 Let’s look at some of the benefits of strategic alignment.

 There is a saying, “lost time is never found again.”
 Time is a very important and delicate resource in the business world.
 The way you use your time could determine where you will be among your peers.
 Managers that do not adopt strategic alignment tend to embark on activities that, while being good ideas, are simply not the right fit at that very moment.
 If they are lucky, they will find out in time that they are operating off course, and wasting time.

-Team motivation is another important area that needs to be consider in any business plan.
+Team motivation is another important area that needs to be considered in any business plan.
 However, we aren’t going to go deep into the subject.
 The point to grasp here is that when your team understands the big picture, it becomes a natural motivation factor.
 Therefore, strategic alignment helps keep teams motivated by making your strategy clear to them and showing them how it ties to the big picture.
 Businesses that actively use Shared Values as a Winning Formula to Business Success master this very well.
-At the end of the day, alignment between strategy and goal encourage shared values, helps gain “buy-in” and everyone see the value in achieving these set goals and objectives.
+At the end of the day, alignment between strategy and goal encourages shared values, helps gain “buy-in” and everyone sees the value in achieving these set goals and objectives.
 In essence, it helps you eliminate conflicting priorities, so everyone can be on the same page.

-Maneuverability, long known as a military term, is now being applied to the business today because of the dynamic nature of the marketplace in our global economy.
+Maneuverability, long known as a military term, is now being applied to business today because of the dynamic nature of the marketplace in our global economy.
 We have to find ways, strategies, to maneuver and stay ahead of the competition.
 However, in a bid to keep up with the various trends, we must be careful to not lose business identity.
 An aligned strategy helps businesses to focus and maintain the balance between following trends and keeping true to their identity.

 As mentioned earlier, you should incorporate strategic alignment into every stage of your planning process.
 This way, you can be sure that you don’t leave anything unattended.
 Let’s consider the creation, communication, and execution stages of your business plan.